ntfwc/sudo-x/README.md

 >useradd -r -m [sub-user]

 Now that we have a sub-user, we should give ourselves access to it.
-Usually this means removing password requirements in sudo for that user and adding ourselves its group.
+Usually this means removing password requirements in sudo for that user and adding ourselves to its group.
 Note: Being added to a new group won't take effect until your next log-in, so you may wish to log out and back in afterwards.

 >adduser [me] [sub-user]